jtagusari/test/readme.md

 This plugin can

 - fetch geometries from OpenStreetMap, Shuttle Radar Topography Mission, and Vector Tiles (provided by the Geospatial Information Authority of Japan).
-- predict sound levels using NoiseModelling.
+- predict sound levels using NoiseModelling, by executing the Java script (specified Java implementation is required).
 - estimate health risks based on the predicted sound levels and expore-response relationships shown in the Environmental Noise Guidelines in European Region (WHO Regional Office for Europe).

+At this moment, the operation of the plugin with NoiseModelling v4.0.2 is confirmed.
+(Not with v4.0.4)

 ## License